-DNAC Cloud Onboarding Day 0 Wizard This wizard would enable you to on-board this device to dnacentercloud.cisco.com.
-The wizard would give you step by Classic Day 0 Wizard step guidance to configure the management interface and check the cloud reachability.
+DNAC Cloud Onboarding Day 0 Wizard Classic Day 0 Wizard This wizard would enable you to on-board this device to dnacentercloud.cisco.com.
+The wizard would give you step by step guidance to configure the management interface and check the cloud reachability.
 Make sure you have created a Cisco DNA Center Cloud account and added the device before you start the wizard.
-This wizard would enable you to configure the Switch with basic and advanced settings like User account, Management Interface IP address/LNA,STP mode selection etc. Once the wisard is successfully completed, user can access the Switch via WEBUI and command line using the Management Interface IP address provided.
-NS BELOW BEFORE YOU BEGIN Ensure that you a have all the required information from your service provide er to complete the e configuration.
-By default, the wizard enables some recommended configurations.
-We re- commend that yo u keep these defaults unless you have a reason to change them.
-This wizard helps you to bring up your WAN/LAN connectivity quickly.
-You can change the configuration and configure advanced features after the wizard completes successfully.
-As a best practice, when you use WebUI to configure a device, do not delete or modify the configuration directly by logging into the device.
-Changing
+This wizard would enable you to configure the Switch with basic and advanced settings like User account, Management Interface IP address/UAN_STP mode solection etc. Once the wizard is successfully completed, user can access the Switch via WEBUI and command line using the Management Interface IP address provided.
+NS BELOW BEFORE YOU BEGIN Ensure that you have all the required information from your service provide er to complete the configuration. wizard enables some recommended configurations.
+We rec them. them. ps you to bring up your WAN/LAN connectivity quickly.
+You can change the configuration and configure advanced features after the them. i can change the o configuration and configure advanced features after the them.
+This wizard hel wizard completes